ntzwilly/Coocking-With-React/README.md

 ![cookwithreact](https://user-images.githubusercontent.com/9049260/139598903-7a235de0-2145-41fb-b18f-d776273a8727.png)

-This react app allows to create recipes.
+This is a react app that allows to create recipes.
 You can Add new recipe, Edit existing recipe and delete a recipe.

 ## Built With